|“The Figi Cannibals.” Photograph by Mathew Brady, 1872. Courtesy of the Meserve-Kunhardt Foundation.|

 The disturbance of the photograph lies, then, in its frontality, for the gaze of the performers breaks the two-dimensional frame.
 Unlike the photographic portraits of upstanding citizens in the nineteenth century, the Fiji look directly into the camera and out at their viewers.
 We become the objects of their presumed hunger.
 To gaze at the photograph of the “Figi Cannibals” is hence to engage in a never-ending cycle.
 As viewers, we become frustrated visual consumers of the frustrated consumers of human flesh.
 The cannibals stare back at us, mirroring our own unfulfilled hunger for representation with their hunger to consume.
 Rather than serving as evidence for the freakishness of the “Figi Cannibals,” the photograph bears witness to its own failure to represent, to the unknowability that photographs present to us.
 It is this presentation of the unknowable that makes photographs objects of our desire.
 Instead of confirming a narrative about the cannibal population of Fiji, the photograph resists our desires—for knowledge and for proof.

 However unwittingly, it is this power of photography that Barnum brought, thanks to Mathew Brady, to his freak shows.

-The Freak-garde: Extraordinary Bodies and Revolutionary Art in America.
+Robin Blyn is author of The Freak-garde: Extraordinary Bodies and Revolutionary Art in America.
 She is associate professor of English at the University of West Florida.